TakaiKinoko/FangBlog/src/content/cuda5-coalesce/index.md

 **Tiling** techniques are engineered that utilize **shared memories** to reduce the total amount of data that must be acessed from the global memory (read about tiling techniques here [The CUDA Parallel Programming Model - 6.Tiling](/cuda6-tiling)).

-I this post we talk about **memory coalescing** techniques that can more effectively move data from the global memory into **shared memories and registers**.
+In this post I'd like to introduce **memory coalescing** techniques that can more effectively move data from the global memory into **shared memories and registers**.

 Memory coalescing techniques are often used _in conjunction with tiling techniques_ to allow CUDA devices to reach their performance potential by more efficiently utilizing the global memory bandwidth.